tinymovr/Tinymovr/docs/develop/guide.rst

     cp -r <pac55xx_sdk_location> <tinymovr_location>/firmware/

 Now you have the required PAC SDK almost ready.
-As a final step, there is a small patch that you will need to apply in the pac55xx_sdk directory.
+There is a small patch that you will need to apply in the pac55xx_sdk directory.
 It is suggested to use the `Python patch package <https://pypi.org/project/patch/>`_, which is cross-platform.
 If you do not have the package, install using pip:

 .. code-block:: console